Crops We Grow

 Just like other crops, depending on whether it is an early or late bloom, peaches are ready for picking late July.
 There are many types of peaches but unlike apples, variety is not easy to identify by appearance, unless of course, you are comparing a yellow peach to a white peach.
 A wide selection of peaches are available such as yellow peaches, white peaches, sweet dreams, donut peaches, and nectarines to name a few.

 When we decided to plant plum trees, we weren't too sure how that was going to work out.
 Those of you that come to our market year after year, proved to us that we must be doing okay.
 We have Sugar Plums, Japanese Plums, Fortune Plums, Italian Plums, Stanley Plums, and a few Bubble Gum Plums.

-Cherries are a bit of a challenge to grow in the Pennsylvania climate, but we try our best for a nice crop.
-We have approximately 13 different varieties of sweet cherries, and sour cherries, that make for a delicious pie.
+Cherries are a bit of a challenge to grow in the Pennsylvania climate, but we try our best to produce a nice crop.
+We have approximately 13 different varieties of sweet cherries, and sour cherries, that make for delicious pies.